 The 12 rustic cabins tucked in the hala (pandanus) groves of Waianapanapa State Park are one of the best lodging deals on Maui.
-Each cabin has six twin bunks, a full kitchen (minus oven), and large lanai where you can wile away the hours watching rainstorms roll in from sea.
+Each cabin has three sets of twin bunk beds (sleeping six total), bathroom with shower, kitchen (two-burner electric hot plate, microwave, and refrigerator), and a large lanai where you can while away the hours watching rainstorms roll in from sea.
 Cabins #5 and #6 are closest to the water.
-They’ve recently been spiffed up, but they’re still frequented by geckos and are fairly Spartan.
-You can also pitch a tent above the black-sand beach on Pailoa Bay.
+They’ve recently been spiffed up, but they’re still frequented by geckos and are fairly spartan; bring your own linens, towels, dishes, cookware, and eating utensils.
+You can also pitch a tent above the black-sand beach on Pailoa Bay, with undesignated sites for up to 60 permit holders available, or park a camper van at one of six designated sites.
 Watch the sun rise out of the ocean and beat the crowds to the beach.
 There’s an on-site caretaker, along with restrooms, showers, picnic tables, shoreline hiking trails, and historic sites.
-Bring rain gear and mosquito protection—this is the rainforest, after all.
-Reserve tent sites and cabins on the website (or in person at the Wailuku office) and print out your permit, which must be displayed.
+Bring raingear and mosquito protection—this is the rainforest, after all.
+Reserve online and print out your permit, which must be displayed.
+Note: Check in after 2pm, check out by 10am.

 Waianapanapa State Park